Header Image

 4.25.
 Stress benefits of feeling overwhelmed

-Not the excessive demands themselves, but the feeling of excessive demands could be helpful from the point of view of stress in order to activate the person concerned to make even more and greater efforts.
+Not the excessive demands themselves, but the feeling of excessive demands could be helpful from the point of view of stress in order to activate the person with ADHD to make even more and greater efforts.

 This is countered by the fact that a particular enjoyment of an activity would be even more effective.